 An electrostatic air cleaner uses electronic cells in order to charge the particles inside the purifier itself.
 It then traps the particles and contaminants on collector plates, which can easily be washed either by hand or in a dishwasher, depending on the model.
 Some of these air purifiers contain filters, but most do not.

 To go into a little more detail on the ins and outs of an electrostatic air cleaner, the particles are initially charged prior to passing into the collector plate or filter.
-They are negatively charged with negative ions, and when they come in contact with the positively charged filter or collector plate, the opposites attract; therefore, the particles become attracted to the collector plate and stay put on the plate.
+They are negatively charged with negative ions, and when they come in contact with the positively charged filter or collector plate.
+The particles become attracted to the collector plate and stay put on the plate because the opposite charges attract.
 The plate can then be cleaned thoroughly.
-The key is to remember to keep the collector plate or filter clean because the purifier will be less effective if it is not kept clean regularly.
+The key is to remember to keep the collector plate or filter clean because the purifier will be less effective if it is not kept cleaned regularly.

 This electrostatic technology helps to provide a method of trapping more particles with less airflow, in comparison to other air purification systems on the market.
 It creates friction while the conditioned air flows through a filter.
 The friction helps create static electricity, which will build up on the filter.
 The filter, electrically charged, will attract particles and remove them efficiently from the recirculated airstream.

 Filters that are replacements for the conventional fiber media filter usually cost around $20, but it varies depending on the model.
 These filters are not usually completely electrostatic, mostly because they are only partially composed of electrostatic fibers.
 Those that contain more electrostatic fibers usually perform much better than others.